William Eggleston: Early life and education

-Artistic development
+Photographic work

+1960s - discovering color photography

 Eggleston's early photographic efforts were inspired by the work of Swiss-born photographer Robert Frank, and by French photographer Henri Cartier-Bresson's book, The Decisive Moment.
-Eggleston later recalled that the book was "the first serious book I found, from many awful books...I didn't understand it a bit, and then it sank in, and I realized, my God, this is a great one."
-First photographing in black-and-white, Eggleston began experimenting with color in 1965 and 1966 after being introduced to the format by William Christenberry.
-Color transparency film became his dominant medium in the later 1960s.
+He first photographed in black-and-white.
+However, in 1965 and 1966, Eggleston began experimenting with color after being introduced to the format by William Christenberry.
+By the late 1960s, color transparency film was his dominant medium.

 Eggleston's development as a photographer seems to have taken place in relative isolation from other artists.
 In an interview, John Szarkowski describes his first encounter with the young Eggleston in 1969 as being "absolutely out of the blue".
 After reviewing Eggleston's work (which he recalled as a suitcase full of "drugstore" color prints) Szarkowski prevailed upon the Photography Committee of MoMA to buy one of Eggleston's photographs.

-In 1970, Eggleston's friend William Christenberry introduced him to Walter Hopps (director of Washington D.C.'s Corcoran Gallery).
+In 1970, Christenberry introduced him to Walter Hopps (director of Washington D.C.'s Corcoran Gallery).
 Hopps later reported being "stunned" by Eggleston's work: "I had never seen anything like it."